wallyatgithub/h2loadrunner/Luasio.md

 It takes 1 arguments, the key, which is a string; if the key-value pair exists in the global map shared by all worker threads, it will delete the key-value pair from the global map and return the value as a string, otherwise, it returns nil.

+**generate_uuid_v4**
+It takes no argument, returning 1 string, which is a v4 uuid of 32 bits randomness.

 ## Third party modules in **Luasio**

 **Luasio** has lua-protobuf modules built-in and pre-loaded, which can be used directly (no "require" calls needed), like pb.encode, etc.